daormar/debasher/doc/design_doc_resident.md

 Besides it, each guarantee gets its own focused end-to-end test, written in the guarantee's words (for the no-silent-loss guarantee: "send 5 and then 7 through a fan-in node while a round is open: `process_data` receives both").

+Every piece of the implementation also gets a **mutation check**, because a test that passes on the correct code does not show that it would fail on broken code.
+On a scratch copy of the code, never in the repository, one specific fault that the new tests are meant to catch is put back on purpose (the reader ends at `CLOSE` again, a flag is ignored, a condition is inverted) and the suite is run: at least one test must fail, and the faulty copy, the mutant, is then said to be killed.
+If the suite still passes, the mutant survived: either the tests do not really protect that behavior, or the mutant was not the fault it was meant to be, and whichever it is gets fixed before the piece counts as done.
+It is done by hand, with a handful of mutants per piece chosen among the ways the code could plausibly be wrong; it is not an automated mutation-testing tool and it does not measure coverage.

 ### Conformance status today: gaps between this contract and the code (2026-09-19)

 Each one was verified by running the real classes, not only by reading the code.
 The ones marked fixed were fixed on 2026-09-20; the others are to be fixed before any guarantee is relied on.